eruizdechavez/grunt-string-replace/README.md

 ## Release History
 0.2.0rc1
-  - Added Support for grunt 0.4.0
+  - Added Support for grunt 0.4.0.
+This version will not support grunt 0.3.x.

 0.1.1-1
   - Added Clean task (and dev dependency) to remove test generated file before testing